-As of September 30, 2017, our portfolio of owned patents and patent applications consists of seven families that protect our technology, including 52 issued patents, two allowed patent applications and 50 pending patent applications in jurisdictions including the United States, the European Patent Organization, Canada, Australia, China, Japan and Israel.
+As of December 31, 2017, our portfolio of owned patents and patent applications consists of seven families that protect our technology, including 55 issued patents and 49 pending patent applications in jurisdictions including the United States, the European Patent Organization, Canada, Australia, China, Japan and Israel.
 We cannot offer any assurances about which, if any, patents will issue, the breadth of any such patent or whether any issued patents will be found invalid and unenforceable or will be threatened by third parties.
 Any successful opposition to these patents or any other patents owned by or licensed to us after patent issuance could deprive us of rights necessary for the successful commercialization of any product candidates that we may develop.
 Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate under patent protection could be reduced.